firepear/homefarm/docs/control_install.md

 ```

 The long string is the docker id of the container that was just
 spun-up in the background.
+The controller container is set to restart
+after machine reboots, as well as if it exits for any reason, so you
+shouldn't need to run `farmctl up` again until you rebuild the
+controller image.

-To attach to the container, do
+To attach to the container:

 `./homefarm/bin/farmctl attach`